Jewitt, C., Price, S., Mackley, K., Giannoutsou, N., Atkinson, D. (2020) Interdisciplinary Insights for Digital Touch Communication, Springer Nature

 Jewitt, C. and Price, S. (2019) Family touch practices and learning experiences in the museum, The Senses and Society Journal.

-Jewitt, C., Leder Mackley, K., Atkinson, D. and Price, S. (in press, 2019) Rapid prototyping as a method for social science: researching digital touch.
+Jewitt, C., Leder Mackley, K., Atkinson, D. and Price, S. (2019) Rapid prototyping as a method for social science: researching digital touch.
 In L. Pauwels and D. Mannay (eds.)
 Sage Handbook of Visual Research Methods, 2nd ed.

 Jewitt, C. and Leder Mackley, K. (2018) Methodological dialogues across multimodality and sensory ethnography: digital touch communication, Qualitative Research, Online First: https://doi.org/10.1177/1468794118796992.